 Poulet a la fermiere or Gratineed Chicken in Cream Sauce

-So moving right along, it’s back to the savory dishes.
-And this one is great.
-I’ve been doing some searches for recipes with ingredients I have on hand.
-Quite an original concept, don’t you think? *erm…not exactly…* My refrigerator and pantry are usually stuffed a la “you ARE your refrigerator” and quite scary looking, so it isn’t difficult to come up with a recipe quickly, and with a few changes, it’s dinner.
+I’ve been searching for recipes with ingredients I have on hand because my refrigerator and pantry are quite full.
+It isn’t difficult to come up with a recipe quickly, and with a few changes, dinner.

 “Gratineed Chicken in Cream Sauce” was originally a Gourmet magazine recipe published in March of 2001, and is now available at Epicurious.
-It is housed safely in my recipe box there which comes in very handy after I’ve been surfing for a recipe and find yummy sounding others I want to tuck away for later.
+It is housed safely in my recipe box there which comes in very handy after I’ve been searching for a recipe and find others I want to tuck away for later.

 Here’s my rendition of Poulet a la Fermiere or Gratineed Chicken in Cream Sauce.